 (c) within the period of 5 years immediately preceding the date of the application a business licence held by a body corporate or a firm has been suspended or cancelled by reason of any offence or misconduct connected with the operation of the business carried on pursuant to the licence and at the time of the occurrence of any of the acts leading to the suspension or cancellation the applicant was a director of the body corporate or a member of the firm.

+[Clause 8 amended by No. 58 of 2010 s.
+176.]

 9. Disqualification of firms

-The Board shall not grant a licence on the application of a firm if —
+The Commissioner shall not grant a licence on the application of a firm if —

 (a) any member of the firm would have been disqualified under clause 7 or 8 from obtaining a licence in his or its own right if the application had been made by him or it; or

-(b) within the period of 5 years immediately preceding the date of the application a business licence held by the applicant, or by a firm that was in the opinion of the Board substantially the same as the applicant, has been suspended or cancelled by reason of any offence or misconduct connected with the operation of the business carried on pursuant to the licence.
+(b) within the period of 5 years immediately preceding the date of the application a business licence held by the applicant, or by a firm that was in the opinion of the Commissioner substantially the same as the applicant, has been suspended or cancelled by reason of any offence or misconduct connected with the operation of the business carried on pursuant to the licence.

+[Clause 9 amended by No. 58 of 2010 s.
+176.]

 Division 3 — Temporary arrangements

 [Heading inserted by No. 19 of 2010 s.
 35(4).]